-The verbal component of the General Reasoning Test assesses a person's ability to use words in a logical way.
+Verbal Reasoning assesses a person's ability to use words in a logical way.
 Consisting of items which involve an understanding of vocabulary, class membership and the relationships between words, this test measures the ability to perceive and understand concepts and ideas expressed verbally.
 While this test is a measure of reasoning ability rather than educational achievement, it is nonetheless generally recognised that verbal reasoning test scores are sensitive to educational factors.